 • activities that cannot be the subject of a legally effective contract.

-The VAT Act introduces specific procedures that refer to small entrepreneurs, flat-rate farmers, travel agents, supplies of second-hand goods, works of art, collector's items and antiques, investment gold, non-established taxable persons supplying electronic services within the territory of the European Union to non-taxable persons, foreign entities supplying international road transport services involving occasional carriage of passengers (effective as of 1 January 2012), intra-Community triangular transactions and travellers` tax refund system .
+The VAT Act introduces specific procedures that refer to: small entrepreneurs, flat-rate farmers, travel agents, supplies of second-hand goods, works of art, collector's items and antiques, investment gold, telecommunication, broadcasting or electronic services provided by entities established within the territory of the EU to non-taxable persons, telecommunication, broadcasting or electronic services provided by non-EU-established entities to non-taxable persons, foreign entities supplying international road transport services involving occasional carriage of passengers (effective as of 1 January 2012), intra-Community triangular transactions and travellers' tax refund system.

 Intra – Community transactions

-The main rule of levying VAT on trading between Polish taxpayers and VAT taxpayers registered for that purpose in different Member States of the European Union consists in the way VAT is charged, i.e. VAT on goods traded between taxpayers is generally collected in the country where dispatch or transport of the goods to the person acquiring them ends.
-In Poland (the country of delivery) zero VAT rate is applied ( an exemption with a right to deduction ).
+The main rule of levying VAT on trading between Polish taxable persons and VAT taxable persons registered for that purpose in different Member States of the European Union consists in the way VAT is charged, i.e. VAT on goods traded between taxable persons is generally collected in the country where dispatch or transport of the goods to the person acquiring them ends.
+In Poland 0% VAT rate (an exemption with a right to deduction) is applied to intra-Community supplies of goods.

 In Poland business entities interested in performing commercial activities with VAT entities registered in other European Union countries (i.e. supplies and acquisitions of goods and services) are obliged to notify the head of the tax office about their intention to start intra-Community transactions.